 Can a dessert be trademarked?
 In the case of the Flan Antigüeño™, the answer is yes – trademarked only in Central America, but trademarked nonetheless.

-It was at Don Rodrigo where I went to try the dessert, since the restaurant that bills itself as the home of the dessert, Mamma’s (run by the creator of the dessert herself and soon to open at its new location on 5a Avenida #14), was closed.
-Just as well, since Casa de Los Leones, Posada de Don Rodrigo’s location, has a beautiful terrace and is as good a setting as any to try this Antigua classic.
+It was at Don Rodrigo where I managed to taste the dessert, since the restaurant that bills itself as the home of the dish, Mamma’s (run by the creator of the dessert herself and now open at its new location on 5a Avenida #14), was closed at the time.
+Casa de Los Leones, Posada de Don Rodrigo’s location, has a beautiful terrace and is as good a setting as any to try this Antigua classic.

 The Flan Antigüeño is – as most things in Antigua – a wonderful mix of Spanish and Maya heritage.
 First off is the egg custard, the top layer, a Spanish dessert made possible in Guatemala by the introduction of domestic chickens to the Americas and vanilla, essential ingredients.

 The bottom layer is, in my opinion, the star, as it features candied fig, chilacayote (a regional type of squash that’s similar in taste and texture to sweet potato), along with camote (sweet potato).